pryv/dev-site/src/documents/sections/activity.html.md

 New values for the event's fields: see [activity event](#data-types-event).
 All fields are optional, and only modified values must be included.
 TODO: example

-##### Successful response: 200
+##### Successful response: `200 OK`

-* `stoppedId` ([identity](#data-types-identity)): If set, indicates the id of the previously running period event that was stopped as a consequence of modifying the event.
+- `stoppedId` ([identity](#data-types-identity)): If set, indicates the id of the previously running period event that was stopped as a consequence of modifying the event.

 ##### Specific errors

-* 400 (bad request), id `INVALID_OPERATION`: Returned for period events, if attempting to set the event's duration to `undefined` (i.e. still running) while one or more other period events were recorded after it.
+- `400 Bad Request`, id `INVALID_OPERATION`: Returned for period events, if attempting to set the event's duration to `undefined` (i.e. still running) while one or more other period events were recorded after it.
-* 400 (bad request), id `PERIODS_OVERLAP`: Returned for period events, if attempting to change the event's duration to a value that causes an overlap with one or more subsequent period event(s).
+- `400 Bad Request`, id `PERIODS_OVERLAP`: Returned for period events, if attempting to change the event's duration to a value that causes an overlap with one or more subsequent period event(s).
 TODO format (list of unspecified overlapped event ids, or "too many" if more than 10)

 #### POST `/{channel-id}/events/{event-id}`